MECLabTUDA/Lifelong-nnUNet/documentation/change_mask_labels.md

-# Lifelong-nnUNet: Change mask labels for dataset given a mapping file
+# nnU-Net Continual Learning extension: Change mask labels for dataset given a mapping file

-This is a general description on how to change the masks of a desired dataset based on a provided mapping file.
+This is a general description on how to change the masks of a desired dataset based on a provided mapping file using the nnU-Net extension.

-1. Lifelong-nnUNet can only be used after it has been succesfully installed *-- including all dependencies --* following [these instructions](../README.md#installation).
-Further, all relevant paths have to be set so that the right directories for training, preprocessing, storing etc. can be extracted.
-This process is described [here](setting_up_paths.md).
+1. The extension can only be used after it has been succesfully installed *-- including all dependencies --* following the instructions from [here](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/README.md#installation).
+Further, all relevant paths have to be set, so the nnU-Net and the nnU-Net extension can extract the right directories for training, preprocessing, storing etc. as described [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/setting_up_paths.md).

 2. The desired dataset for which the mask labels should be transformed needs to be located under the specified `nnUNet_raw_data_base` that has been set in the previous step.
-The dataset must already have a Decathlon-like structure, ie. the name should start with `Task_X`, whereas `X` is a desired ID and the following structure should apply:
+It is very important to know, that the dataset needs to have a Decathlon-like structure, ie. the name starts with `Task_XX`, whereas `XX` is a desired ID and the following structure should apply:

-	    nnUNet_raw_data_base/TaskX_<dataset_name>/
+	    nnUNet_raw_data_base/TaskXX_<dataset_name>/
 	        ├── dataset.json
 	        ├── imagesTr
 	        │   ├── <dataset_name>_<img_nr>_0000.nii.gz